 Below are excerpts from “LTT-MELISA is clinically relevant for detecting and monitoring metal sensitivity” by Dr Elizabeth Valentine-Thon et al., Neuro Endocrinol Lett.
 2006; 27(Suppl1).

-Please note that the following text has been slightly edited, for example references to articles and tables have been removed.
-It lists 10 patients with various symptoms and discusses their metal exposure and reaction in the MELISA test, and what treatment was required to improve the patients’ health.
+Please note that the text has been slightly edited, for example references to articles and tables have been removed.
+The article focusses on 10 patients with a wide range of symptoms.
+It details their metal exposure and reactions in the MELISA test, and what treatments were required to improve the patients’ health.

 1. Patient with concentration difficulties, loss of memory, and coordination problems, and with allergy to mercury and gold